The Witch Who Came from the Sea

 The Witch Who Came from the Sea is a 1976 American psychological horror film produced and directed by Matt Cimber and starring Millie Perkins, Lonny Chapman, Vanessa Brown, Peggy Feury, Rick Jason, George Buck Flower, and Roberta Collins.
-The film centers on an emotionally scarred woman who goes on a killing spree after taking a job as a waitress in a seaside bar.
+The film centers on Molly, an emotionally scarred woman who goes on a killing spree after taking a job as a waitress in a seaside bar.
 Its title refers to The Birth of Venus, which figures in the film.
 Dean Cundey served as associate photographer on the film.

 The Witch Who Came from the Sea was classified as a "video nasty" by the United Kingdom Department of Public Prosecutions and was considered prosecutable for violating obscenity laws, but the prosecution proved unsuccessful.
 Retrospective reviews of the film have been generally positive.

 Plot

 Molly is a troubled alcoholic woman living in the Venice Beach neighborhood of Los Angeles.
 She is obsessed with television and idolizes the memory of her sea captain father, who was allegedly lost at sea during her childhood.
 Her sister, Cathy, is candid about her disgust for their abusive father, but Molly deludedly tells romanticized stories about him to her nephews, Tadd and Tripoli.

 Molly departs for her shift as a bartender at a seaside tavern run by a man named Long John, who is also her lover.
-However, she first meets with two famous football players in a hotel room, with whom she engages in a sadomasochistic threesome.
+However, she first meets with two famous football players, Sam Walters and Austin Slade, in a hotel room, with whom she engages in a sadomasochistic threesome.
 She ties both men to the bed before placing gags in their mouths, and proceeds to castrate them with straight razor before killing them.
 After committing the murders, Molly arrives for her bartending shift and is nearly three hours late, which Long John chastises her for; however, he is reluctant to fire her as the bar is short-staffed.

 Later, Molly meets aging television star Billy Batt at a party, and the two discuss a print of The Birth of Venus on the wall.
-They go to a room to have sex, but Molly inexplicably becomes enraged, breaking his wrists before ranting incoherently about her father, whom she says "died for love."
-Their fight escalates and is overheard by party guests, and Billy throws Molly out of the room onto the ground, knocking her unconscious.
+They go to a room to have sex, but Molly inexplicably becomes enraged, breaking his wrist before ranting incoherently about her father, whom she says "died for love."
+Their fight escalates and is overheard by party guests, and Billy throws Molly out of the room onto the ground.
 Unaware of what occurred, Long John and the other partygoers accuse Billy of abusing her; Molly has no recollection of the incident.